Sunday, September 29, 2019

 Silly & Screwy Racing

 After the joy of Arkanoid 2, we continue our trip through Atari's Super Pack with Beyond the Ice Palace and Black Lamp.
-However, both are already featured here on AtariCrypt [click the links] so let's move onwards for a favourite of mine, Buggy Boy.
-Those with a keen memory will remember that I've already covered this?
+However, both are already featured on AtariCrypt [click the links] so let's move onwards for a favourite of mine, Buggy Boy.
+What a wonderful arcade conversion and those with a keen memory will remember that I've already covered it?

 Well, yes and no...
 Yes, it's featured but no, it was just a silly post showing Buggy Boy running at dizzy speeds on my 16Mhz Mega STe!!
 Still, it's worth viewing...
-Honest.
+Honest!
+The speed of this computer is exciting stuff :D

-Buggy Boy is an arcade classic and one that doesn't take itself seriously whatsoever.
-Forget the crucial stuff like road surface, tyres, suspension, handling, pitstops or even the paint job.
+Buggy Boy is an arcade classic.
+Simple as that.
+It's fun yet doesn't take itself seriously whatsoever.
+So you can forget the crucial stuff like road surfaces, tyres, suspension, handling, pitstops, or even the paint job.
 Nope, just choose which of the five tracks you fancy and then jump into your buggy and race through checkpoints - all against the clock.

 But let's not forget the belting cartoon-like visuals for a chance to view a couple of screenshots...